Khalanar/poor-zoflogh/README.md

     - Montserrat and variations provide a clean but modern aesthetic to the page.
     - We Are Aliens font for the logo gives strong 80s Sci Fi vibes
 - Imagery
-    - Clean SVG graphics for buildings help reinforce the idea of a highly advanced society.
+    - Clean SVG graphics for buildings help reinforce the idea of a highly advanced alien race.
 Why deal with *huge pixels* when you can *bezier* your way out of them?

 ## Wireframes
 - Home